01 · legal

 2.1 Information you give us directly

-We use this information to generate summaries in your voice and calibrate how Tomoni speaks with you.
+We use this information to generate summaries in your voice and to calibrate how Tomoni speaks with you.
+We do not collect demographic data, location data, behavioral profiles, or psychographic data.

 2.2 Information from connected accounts